 WARNING!
 Risk of electric shock.
-Can cause equipment damage, injury, or death.
-Open all local and remote electric power supply disconnect switches and verify with a voltmeter that power is off before working within any electric connection enclosures.
-Service and maintenance work must be performed only by properly trained and qualified personnel and in accordance with applicable regulations and manufacturers' specifications.
+Can cause serious injury or death.
+Open all local and remote electric power supply disconnect switches and verify that power is off with a voltmeter before working within any electric connection enclosures.
+The Vertiv[TM] Liebert[®] iCOM[TM] controller does not isolate power from the unit, even in the "Unit Off" mode.
+Condensate pump will stay energized and has the potential to operate even in the "Unit Off" mode.

+Installation, service, and maintenance work must be performed only by properly trained and qualified personnel and in accordance with applicable regulations and manufacturers' specifications.
 Opening or removing the covers to any equipment may expose personnel to lethal voltages within the unit even when it is apparently not operating and the input wiring is disconnected from the electrical source.